 Selective Attention Driven by Both Processes

 On the other hand, bottom-up processes are driven by external stimuli and sensory information.
-For instance, a sudden loud noise or a bright flash of light will automatically capture a person's attention regardless of their internal goals.
+For instance, a sudden loud noise or a bright flash of light will automatically capture attention regardless of internal goals.

 Both top-down and bottom-up processes work together to determine what information is selected for further processing.
 The individual's internal goals and expectations shape their attentional focus, but external stimuli can also unexpectedly grab their attention.

-As a result, selective attention is a dynamic interplay between top-down and bottom-up processes, with both playing a role in determining what information is prioritized for further cognitive processing.
+As a result, selective attention is a dynamic interplay between top-down and bottom-up processes, with both playing a role in determining what information is prioritised for further cognitive processing.

 Initial Impressions Influenced by Top-Down Factors

-Motivation also plays a crucial role in shaping initial impressions.
-If we are motivated to perceive a particular outcome, we may interpret sensory information in a way that aligns with that motivation.
+Motivation also is fundamental to in shaping initial impressions.
+If we're motivated to perceive a particular outcome, we may interpret sensory information in a way that aligns with that motivation.
 Our prior knowledge also significantly shapes our perceptions.
 We tend to interpret new sensory information based on our past experiences and existing beliefs, which leads to a tendency to fill in gaps in information with our pre-existing knowledge and assumptions.

 Overall, top-down processing heavily influences our initial impressions, as context, motivation, and prior knowledge all play a significant role in shaping how we perceive and interpret new sensory information.